Interpol (band): The Other Side of Make-Believe (2020–2025)

 Interpol began writing songs for a seventh studio album during the summer of 2020.
 The COVID-19 pandemic had impacted the way they wrote music; the band wrote in an Instagram post that they, at first, "had to use the internet to circulate ideas and collaborate remotely" before eventually being able to write music together in person at a house in the Catskill Mountains.
 They began recording the album in London during 2021 alongside producers Flood and Alan Moulder, the latter of whom previously mixed Interpol (2010) and El Pintor (2014).
 The album's first single "Toni" premiered on April 7.
 The Other Side of Make-Believe and was released on July 15, 2022, along with a music video for "Gran Hotel".

 Beginning in 2023, Chris Broome filled in for drummer Sam Fogarino, who was recovering from spinal surgery.

 On April 20, 2024, Interpol performed a free concert at the Zócalo in Mexico City to an estimated crowd of 160,000, the largest show of the band's career.
+Later in 2024, Interpol toured North America and Europe while playing Antics in full for its 20th anniversary.